AshishGupta189/AshishGupta189/README.md

 🔭 I’m currently exploring and polishing my skills

-🌍 I'm based in Uttar Prasad, India
+🌍 I'm based in Uttar Pradesh, India

 ⚛️ Some technologies that I love to working with includes Java.